fcbg-hnp-meeg/best-practice/jupyter-notebook.md

  * At the start of a project development to do prototyping (initial steps visualization, etc.)
  * During development to test code features
  * At the end of a project development to share with others global experiment, with text explanations, figures, etc.
- Use/develop a python package **which works** with a known set of python libraries (can simply export environment)

 ## Installation
 Cf. conda installation instructions which includes integration with Jupyter